-Adding a sitemap as a link in your footer for users to navigate your site is an outdated practice.
-That isn’t a great experience for the user, so that shouldn’t be your plan.
-Focusing on optimizing your main site navigation will be more beneficial for your website and your user than creating an HTML sitemap for your users.
+Adding a sitemap as a link in your footer for people to navigate your site is an outdated practice.
+It isn’t a great experience for anyone, so that shouldn’t be your plan.
+Don’t expect people to search through links on your sitemap to find the content they need.
+Focus on optimizing your main site navigation instead.
+This will be more beneficial for your website and your website visitors.

 However, adding a sitemap for search engines is completely different and worthwhile.
 These sitemaps are called XML sitemaps.
 They help search engines, such as Google, index the pages on your website.
 This is the type of sitemap we’ll be discussing in this article.

 Sitemaps are especially important for new sites with few external backlinks.
 It’s also helpful for pages with no internal links.
 Without links, it can be difficult for search engine spiders to naturally find the pages.